apommel/vscode-matlab-interactive-terminal/README.md

 ## Recommended VS Code Extensions

-- [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab) (from Xavier Hahn) provides syntax coloration, snippets and linting for the Matlab language.
-Matlab Interactive Terminal is thought for working with it.
+- [Matlab](https://marketplace.visualstudio.com/items?itemName=Gimly81.matlab) (from Xavier Hahn) provides syntax coloration, snippets and linting for the MATLAB language.
+MATLAB Interactive Terminal is thought for working with it.
-- [Matlab Code Run](https://marketplace.visualstudio.com/items?itemName=bramvanbilsen.matlab-code-run) (from Bram Vanbilsen) is a good alternative to Matlab Interactive Terminal without the Python and Matlab Engine API dependencies.
+- [Matlab Code Run](https://marketplace.visualstudio.com/items?itemName=bramvanbilsen.matlab-code-run) (from Bram Vanbilsen) is a good alternative to MATLAB Interactive Terminal without the Python and MATLAB Engine API dependencies.
 It should provide similar functionalities on both Mac OS and Linux.

 ## Known Issues